-There are no plans to relax the requirements of the Prompt Payment Code as a result of COVID19.
+There are no plans to relax the requirements of the Code because of COVID19.
 We understand that businesses are facing challenging times, so it is important that we all work together.
-It has been encouraging to see that a number of large businesses, including Morrisons, Vodafone and Tesco have stepped up to support their small business supply chain by reducing the time to pay.
-SMEs need cash more urgently than ever to help them survive and come through the impact of COVID19.
+It has been encouraging to see that a number of large businesses have stepped up to support their small business supply chains by reducing the time to pay during the pandemic.
+SMEs (Small and Medium-sized Enterprises) need cash more urgently than ever to help them survive and come through the impact of COVID19.

 Government has published guidance which can be read here.

-- requiring small and medium sized signatories to report annually on their payment performance, on a comply of explain basis, and for large signatories to report on their payment practice and performance in line with the new statutory reporting requirement;
+- requiring ALL signatories to report annually on their payment performance, on a comply of explain basis

-The Code Compliance Board will make enforcement decisions on behalf of the Code.
-The Board will issue a public statement if a signatory is removed from the Code, and a list of removed signatories will be available on the Code website.
+The Code Compliance Board will make enforcement decisions and will issue a public statement if a signatory is removed or suspended from the Code.
+A list of removed signatories will be available on the Code website.

 Yes, suppliers can use the ‘Complaints’ section of the website to challenge the status of a signatory.
-The challenge will be investigated by the the Code administrators and contact made with the signatory who is encouraged to enter a dialogue with the supplier.
-If it might be helpful, the Code administrators are happy to speak to both parties and support their efforts.
+The challenge will be investigated by the Office of the Small Business Commissioner and contact made with the signatory who is encouraged to enter a dialogue with the supplier.
+If it might be helpful, the Office of the Small Business Commissioner will be happy to speak to both parties and support their efforts.
 Where appropriate, the matter is referred to the Code Compliance Board which will determine what action might be required by the signatory, or whether its status as a signatory should be removed.

 Please contact the administrators of the Prompt Payment Code who will give advice.